Take the time to explore the city and settle in at your hotel.

 PM Experience the Melbourne Cricket Ground (MCG) in all its glory with an Australian Rules Football Game at the ‘G.

-Located 40 minutes from Melbourne, toward the Mornington Peninsula, Peninsula Kingswood is currently undergoing some radical redevelopment of its two golf courses (North and South) and onsite facilities.
-Australian Architects, Ogilvy Clayton, have been tasked with redeveloping the courses and the early results are nothing short of spectacular.
+Located 40 minutes from Melbourne, toward the Mornington Peninsula, Peninsula Kingswood has recently relaunched after radical redevelopment of its two golf courses (North and South) and onsite facilities.
+Australian Architects, Ogilvy Clayton Cocking Mead, were tasked with redeveloping the courses and the results are nothing short of spectacular.
 With wide-open fairways lined by natural shrubbery and quite possibly the best greens in the land, Peninsula Kingswood is destined to be a must play course for any avid golfer.

 Enjoy dinner in the new clubhouse restaurant and stay overnight at Peninsula Kingswood’s new onsite accommodation.